 Mention three important features of fossils which help in the study of evolution, covered in Chapter 9 of NCERT Exemplar Solutions for Class 10 Science.

 2. Fossils help determine evolutionary differences between organisms and their ancestors.

 3. Fossils determine the living period of specific species.

-Why should I use the NCERT Exemplar Solutions for Class 10 Science Chapter 9 PDF from BYJU’S?
+Why should I use NCERT Exemplar Solutions for Class 10 Science Chapter 9 PDF from BYJU’S?

-2. Comprehensive answers are curated for all the questions present in the NCERT Exemplar textbook.
+2. Comprehensive answers are curated for all questions present in the NCERT Exemplar textbook.

-3. NCERT Solutions are available in PDF format which can be downloaded from the links present in BYJU’S.
+3. NCERT Solutions are available in PDF format, which can be downloaded from the links available at BYJU’S.

 4. Students develop their problem-solving and analytical thinking skills, which are important from the exam point of view.